 4. Private Rooms: Private rooms give students their own bedroom equipped with essentials like a study desk and bed, private bathrooms in some rooms, while sharing common facilities such as kitchens and lounges.
 This type suits those seeking a balance between independence and other students’ company.

 Understanding the cost of living in Perth is essential for students budgeting their stay.
-Perth offers a mix of affordable and mid-range living options compared to major cities in Australia, with various off-campus housing options available for students.
+Perth offers a mix of affordable and mid-range living options compared to major cities of Australia, with various off-campus housing options available for students.
 On average, students should plan for monthly expenses ranging from AUD 1,400 to 2,200, covering rent, food, transport, and leisure activities.
 This guide provides an overview to help students manage their finances effectively while enjoying student living Perth.

 1. Accommodation: AU$200 – AU$500/week